yoaquim/JBeeCommunicator/README.md

 Dependencies
 ================

-The application uses the javacomm library, which is included under the <i>javaxcomm</i> folder.
+- The application uses the javacomm library, which is included under the <i>javaxcomm</i> folder.
 It should be noted that the <a href="https://code.google.com/p/java-simple-serial-connector/">jSSC</a> library might be a better fit if you are looking to use serial ports with Java.

-It also relies on - for the GUI which I don't recommend - <a href="http://www.jgoodies.com/freeware/libraries/forms/">JGoodies Form Layout</a>.
+- It also relies on <a href="http://www.jgoodies.com/freeware/libraries/forms/">JGoodies Form Layout</a>, though - as I said earlier - I don't recommend it.

-You should definitely consult the XBee datasheet, which can be found online.
+- You should definitely consult the XBee datasheet, which can be found online.

 Important Caveat